tremor-rs/tremor-www/docs/reference/connectors/bench.md

 :::info

-This connector is not intended for production use, but for benchmarking Tremor itself, or Tremor with a specific workload.
+This connector is not intended for production use, but for testing the Tremor runtime itself.
+To enable it pass `--debug-connectors` to tremor.

 :::